cbsinteractive/bakery/docs/filters/audio.md

 ---
-title: Captions
+title: Audio
 parent: Filters
 nav_order: 3
 ---

-# Captions
+# Audio
-Values in this filter define a whitelist of the caption types you want to **EXCLUDE** in the modifed manifest.
-Passing an empty value for this filter will return all captions available in the manifest.
+Values in this filter define a whitelist of filters you want to apply to your audio content.
+Filters passed with an audio key will ignore video and caption type content that is advertised in your manifest.

 ## Protocol Support